Second Chance: The Social (or Not) Life Of A Cat

-So generally – and next week we will talk about the many common exceptions – cats tend to be social.
+However, Dantas states that “Domestic cats are a social species where cats are buddies because they really like each other and not because they have to be”.
+So generally (and next week we will talk about the many common exceptions) cats tend to be social.
 Still, cats are able to survive as solo creatures even if that isn’t their preference.

 Thus, bringing in another cat right away to ease your cat’s loneliness is not recommended.
 A new cat smell, looks, and acts different.
 Your cat knows this is not its buddy.
-Even though your bereaved cat is lonely, a new cat would only add stress for your pet as it would be considered an alien.
+Even though your bereaved cat is lonely; this would only add stress for your pet as the new cat is an alien.

 Next week’s Pet Column will discuss how to best introduce cats.

-This week’s dog of the week is Pluto, a 10-month handsome, black-and-white Border Collie.
-Pluto gets along great with other dogs and enjoys playing with his many friends.
-This energetic, sweet boy has been getting better each day on leash training.
-Because of a rough first 10 months of life Pluto can be shy and timid when he first meets people, but is quickly learning the kinder gentler side of humanity…
+This week’s dog of the week is Pluto, a 10 month handsome black and white Border Collie.
+He gets along great with other dogs and enjoys playing with his many friends.
+This energetic sweet boy has been getting better each day on leash training.
+Because of a rough 10 months of life Pluto can be shy and timid when he first meets people but is quickly learning the kinder gentler side of humanity…

 Editor’s note: It’s no secret.
 The Telluride region is dog heaven.
 Well, pet heaven.
 Unless you are one of our furry friends who gets caught in the maw of neglect and abuse.
 Then heaven is on hold until Second Chance Humane Society comes to the rescue.
 Second Chance is the region’s nonprofit dedicated to saving animals’ lives and promoting responsible pet parenting and human-animal bond.
 In her weekly blog, executive director Kelly Goodin profiles at least one, generally two of the many animals now living at the no-kill shelter, Angel Ridge Shelter, a dog and a cat, hoping to find them loving permanent homes.
 The column is sponsored by Ted Hoff of Cottonwood Ranch & Kennel, who from time to time exercises his skills as a dog whisperer, partnering with Kelly and her staff to help train a particularly challenging animal.